thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 ## Prerequisites

-Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with ThingsBoard devices and dashboards.
+Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with ThingsBoard dashboards and widgets.
 This will enhance your learning experience and understanding of the concepts presented here.

 ## Introduction

 All IoT dashboards are constructed using ThingsBoard widgets.

 A widget is an element that displays a specific type of information or functionality on a dashboard.
-Widgets are used to display data and visualize information obtained from devices connected to the Thingsboard platform, remote device control, alarms management, and display static custom html content.
+Widgets are used to display data and visualize information obtained from devices connected to the ThingsBoard platform, remote device control, alarms management, and display static custom HTML content.

 There are five types of widgets:

-* **Time series** widgets display data for a specific time window.
-The time window may be real-time (e.g., for the last 24 hours) or historical (December 2020);
+* **Timeseries** widgets display data for a specific time window.
+It can be either Realtime - the dynamically changed time frame for a certain latest interval, or History - a fixed historical time frame;
-  Examples of time series widgets are chart widgets.
-Obviously, time series widgets are designed to display time series and not attributes;
+  Examples of timeseries widgets are chart widgets.
+Obviously, timeseries widgets are designed to display time series and not attributes;
 * **Latest values** widgets display the latest values of particular [attribute](/docs/{{docsPrefix}}user-guide/attributes/) or [time series](/docs/{{docsPrefix}}user-guide/telemetry/) keys.
 For example, device model or latest temperature reading;
 * **Control** widgets allow you to send [RPC commands](/docs/{{docsPrefix}}user-guide/rpc/) to your devices.
 For example, control desired temperature on the thermostat device;
 * **Alarm** widgets allow you to display [alarms](/docs/{{docsPrefix}}user-guide/alarms/);